 Loan-backed securities are issued by special-purpose corporations or trusts (issuer) established by a sponsoring organization.
 The assets securing the loan-backed obligation are acquired by the issuer and pledged to an independent trustee until the issuer’s obligation has been fully satisfied.
 The investor only has direct recourse to the issuer’s assets, but may have secondary recourse to third parties through insurance or guarantee for repayment of the obligation.
 As a result, the sponsor and its other affiliates may have no financial obligation under the instrument, although one of those entities may retain the responsibility for servicing the underlying assets.
 Some sponsors do guarantee the performance of the underlying assets.

+In determining whether a loan-backed structured is an affiliated investment, consideration shall be given to the substance of the transaction, and the parties whose action or performance materially impacts the insurance reporting entity holding the security.
+For example, although a loan-backed security may be acquired from a non-related issuer, if the assets held in trust predominantlyFN reflect assets issued by affiliates of the insurance reporting entity, and the insurance reporting entity only has direct recourse to the assets held in trust, the transaction shall be considered an affiliated investment, and the transaction shall also subject to the accounting and reporting provisions in SSAP No. 25.

+New Footnote: In applying this guidance, a reporting entity is not required to complete a detailed review of the assets held in trust to determine the extent, if any, the assets were issued by related parties.
+Rather, this guidance is a principle concept intended to prevent situations in which affiliated debt is knowingly captured in a SSAP No. 43R structure and recorded as a “non-affiliated” investment because of the involvement of a non-related trustee or SSAP No. 43R security issuer.
+As identified in SSAP No. 25, it is erroneous to conclude that the inclusion of a non-related intermediary, or the presence of non-related assets in a structure predominantly comprised of related party investments, eliminates the requirement to identify and assess the investment transaction as a related party / affiliated arrangement.

-5.Loan-backed and structured securities meet the definition of assets as defined in SSAP No. 4—Assets and Nonadmitted Assets and are admitted assets to the extent they conform to the requirements of this statement.
+5. Investments within the scope of this statement are also subject to the provisions and disclosure requirements of SSAP No. 25—Affiliates and Other Related Parties if the SSAP No. 43R transaction is a related party / affiliated entity arrangementFN.
+Loan-backed and structured securities meet the definition of assets as defined in SSAP No. 4—Assets and Nonadmitted Assets and are admitted assets to the extent they conform to the requirements of this statement and SSAP No. 25.

+New Footnote: As discussed in paragraph 4a, a SSAP No. 43R security may still be considered a related party transaction even if the asset trustee or security issuer is a non-related party.

 Proposed Revisions to SSAP No. 48—Joint Ventures, Partnerships and Limited Liability Companies